Speed limits in New Zealand: Advisory speeds

-Advisory speeds are often given for road bends, corners, humps, dips and other short sections of road where driving at the speed limit may be uncomfortable or unsafe.
-These advisory speeds are indicated by a yellow sign with black lettering.
+Advisory speeds are often given for road curves, corners, humps, dips and other short sections of road where driving at the speed limit may be uncomfortable or unsafe.
+These advisory speeds are indicated by a yellow sign with black lettering, or a black sign with white lettering when part of old (white on black) curve markers, and the numbers typically end with 5 to distinguish them from speed limits which typically end with 0.
 They advise of a comfortable speed through a corner in dry weather for a light motor vehicle.
 Heavy vehicle drivers are advised to keep 10 km/h below the advisory speed to avoid exceeding the static rollover threshold.

 Minimum speed

 Although there is no minimum posted speed limit, it is illegal to drive at an "unreasonably slow speed" which means slow drivers are required by law to pull over to the side of the road to allow queues of cars behind them to pass.
 The police can and do enforce this law in which the offending driver is given anything from an NZ$150 infringement notice for "Inconsiderate Driving" to possibly an indictment for careless driving which is usually dealt with by the courts.